Mischback/django-calingen/docs/source/developer/development_setup.rst

 :source:`.github/workflows/ci-release.yml`

-This workflow will release the packaged app to PyPI.
+This workflow will release the packaged app to `PyPI <https://pypi.org>`.

 Internally, it uses ``flit`` from inside a
 :ref:`tox environment <calingen-dev-doc-setup-desc-tox-env-label>`.

 .. warning::
-  To authenticate with https://pypi.org, a token is used.
+  To authenticate with ``https://pypi.org``, a token is used.
 This has to be provided using a repository secret named ``PYPI_REPO_TOKEN``.

 .. |calingen| replace:: **django-calingen**